 reconstruction of Dolní Věstonice (ca. 27 000 to 23 000 BCE) – by Giovanni Caselli

-Humans in Europe, the near East and South Asia began to put aside the nomadic lifestyle that defined the Gravettian culture in the West, the last of the Paleolithic age.
-10,000 BCE, marks the transition from Old Stone Age, to Neolithic (New Stone) Age, also widely known as the Agricultural Revolution.
+Some humans put aside the nomadic lifestyle that defined the Gravettian culture, the last of the Paleolithic age.
+By 10,000 BCE, it marked the transition from Old Stone Age, to Neolithic (New Stone) Age, also widely known as the Agricultural Revolution.

 With the warming trend, cultures and civilizations sprung up independently worldwide.
 Archeological findings of these early cultural blossoms show that technological advances are either found independently, or are shared through trade networks.

-The long ice age may partially explain modern society’s blasée attitude toward contemporary climate change.
-Human indifference to global warming may be a recent genetic pre-disposition to the potential of warmer climates over a frozen landscape.
+The long ice age may partially explain modern society’s blasée attitude toward contemporary climate change as a genetic pre-disposition.

 Yet before agriculture, the steppe of central and southern Turkey was home to a coalescing hunter-gatherer culture.